eva-ave/Simple-Localhost-Server-with-Website/README.md

 # Simple-Localhost-Server-with-Website
-A simple localhost server with a simple webpage to learn basics of Spring (still learning! will be improved! :)
+A simple localhost server with a simple webpage to learn basics of Spring Framework (still learning! will be improved! :)

 Goals:
 1. To make the server public